RookDrekari/EnkonDelta/index.md

 title: Enkon Delta
 ---

-# New Coalition of Nations - Coalition Cartography Authority
+# Coalition Cartography Authority

+---

-Welcome to the official repository for the **Coalition Cartography Authority (CCA)**, the dedicated cartographic service for the **New Coalition of Nations (NCON)**.
+Welcome to the official repository for the **New Coalition Cartography Authority (NCCA)**, the dedicated cartographic service for the **New Coalition of Nations (NCON)**.
 Here, we meticulously chart and maintain the geopolitical, environmental, and tactical maps of our shared world, **Enkon Delta**.

-## About the CCA
+## About the NCCA

-The **Coalition Cartography Authority** serves as the official mapmaker for NCON, tasked with the continuous refinement and publication of Enkon Delta’s map.
+The **New Coalition Cartography Authority** serves as the official mapmaker for NCON, tasked with the continuous refinement and publication of Enkon Delta’s map.
 Our work supports role-playing activities, strategic planning, and lore development for the nations within our coalition.

 ## Enkon Delta: A Living World